-This was disappointing and I didn’t know where to go with it.
-I was able to find a local group that supported me in developing my natural parenting style and I also found a way to process my birth experience over time.
+This was disappointing and I didn’t know who to talk to about it.
+I was able to find a local support group that supported me in developing my parenting style and I also found ways to process my birth experience over time.

-I started to question and discover what I was wanting in my evolving parenting experience and what I might wish for in future birth experiences.
+I started to question and discover what I wanted for my evolving parenting experience and what I might wish for in future birth experiences.